-According to the trusted industry website The Knowledge Online, Sandition will be shot partly on sets that have been built at The Bottle Yard Studios in Bristol.
+Back in February, The Knowledge Online reported that Sandition will be shot partly on sets that have been built at The Bottle Yard Studios in Bristol.

 The Knowledge’s report notes that numerous sets have been “built on a 22,000-sq-ft interior production space at The Bottle Yard Studios” as well as mentioning “a major 1820s-style Regency street set stretching nearly 70 metres [which] is being built on back lot space.”